modelbashir-create/NeuroMetrica/README.md

 ---

 ## V5 – AI, Registration & Smart Workflows.
-End 2028
+Mid 2028

 Goal: layer intelligence on top of the mature 2D/3D viewer.
 Allowing users to load their own models and create a reference models for users to learn from.